ritvikindupuri/AD-AttackSim/README.md

 - **Live Network Mapping:** The AI generates a unique network map for each scenario, rendered in a professional, deterministic tiered layout to ensure clarity.
 - **Real-Time State Tracking:** The graph is not a static image.
 It dynamically highlights the current target host and visually marks all compromised systems in red as the attack unfolds.

-### 4. Professional SOC Event Viewer
+### 4. Adversary Event Log
 - **Rich, Structured Event Data:** The AI generates detailed, realistic security alerts for each attack step, complete with progressing timestamps and parsed source hostnames.
 - **Severity Analysis:** Events are automatically categorized by severity (Critical, Warning, Info) and color-coded for at-a-glance analysis.
-- **Realistic Interface:** The event viewer mimics the look and feel of a real Security Operations Center tool, providing an immersive experience for analysts.
+- **Realistic Interface:** The event log mimics the look and feel of a real security analysis tool, providing an immersive experience.

 ### 5. In-Depth Threat Intelligence & MITRE ATT&CK® Mapping
 - **Detailed Step Analysis:** Each step in the attack provides a clear title, description, and the specific adversary commands being executed.